1 IN 2

 Val Straker Fellowship – Established in 1998 from the estate of the late Valerie Straker, to support breast cancer research.

 Cancer Council Victoria is honoured to recognise the incredible donors who had the foresight, vision and passion to include a gift to Cancer Council Victoria in their Will.
-Their compassion and dedication meant that in 2022, 61% of cancer research, 69% of the support services provided to people affected by cancer and 14% of cancer prevention work was made possible.
 We would like to extend our sympathies for their family and friends, and our sincere gratitude to these individuals.
 With their gift, they leave a legacy of hope for generations to come.

 Lasting Legacies